 To check the operation of libdetection, you can send the following legitimate request to the protected resource:

 UNION SELECTas the SQL Injection attack sign.
 Since

 UNION SELECTwithout other commands is not a sign of the SQL Injection attack, libproton detects a false positive.

 If analyzing of requests with the libdetection library is enabled, the SQL Injection attack sign will not be confirmed in the request.
-The request will be considered legitimate, the attack will not be uploaded to the Wallarm Cloud and will not be blocked (if the WAF node is working in the
+The request will be considered legitimate, the attack will not be uploaded to the Wallarm Cloud and will not be blocked (if the filtering node is working in the

 Custom detection rules¶

 Wallarm clients can set custom detection rules based on protected application specificities.
 There are the following types of custom detection rules: